 Park Shin Hye shared her hair care hacks with the media, including Vogue Taiwan, at a press conference for Korean hair care brand Ryo Shampoo, of which she is the ambassador.

 Sure, caring for the ends of your hair is important, but don’t forget that your hair strands are made in follicles on your scalp, and the health of your scalp directly impacts the quality of hair that grows out of it.

 As you might expect from a Korean celebrity, Park Shin Hye finds herself in the hairstylist’s chair extremely often.
-Whether it’s a more drastic hair colouring job, or even just a simple blow-dry, the heat from these treatments aren’t great for hair quality.
+Whether it’s a more drastic hair colouring job, or even just a simple blow-dry, the heat from these treatments isn’t great for hair quality.